Homosexuality in Leviticus 18:22

 of the Pagan god Molech in particular.
 Like many other Pagan temples, those

-dedicated to Molech had temple prostitutes.
+dedicated to Molech had temple prostitutes on staff.
 His followers believed that engaging

 in sexual activity with these prostitutes would please Molech and "... increase

 the fertility of themselves, their spouses, their livestock and their fields."

 - Verse 21 forbids ritual child sacrifice and names a Pagan god Molech to

 whom children were believed to have been sacrificed.
 The verse also forbids

 blasphemy against Yahweh.